Deviated Septum Repair in Round Rock TX

 A septoplasty is usually performed within a few hours.
 Being an outpatient procedure, most patients can go home the same day.
 However, due to the use of anesthesia, a patient must arrange for a ride home as you will not be allowed to drive for the first 24 hours after the procedure.

 Septoplasty Procedure Recovery

-It is important to follow any written instructions provided by the providers at Coastal Ear, Nose & Throat to ensure a complete and uncomplicated recovery.
+It is important to follow any written instructions provided by the providers at Georgetown ENT to ensure a complete and uncomplicated recovery.
 Following instructions carefully will ensure your unrestricted breathing results are exactly what you were hoping for.
 It is necessary to keep your head elevated using several pillows and to avoid lying flat and take only the medication that has been prescribed for you.
-Please call either office if you have any questions concerning medication.
+Please call our office if you have any questions concerning medication.

 There will be a bandage under the nose to collect blood and fluid, which will drain for about a week.
 The bandages will need to be changed frequently over the first 24 hours.

 Nasal congestion will be present for a few weeks as the nasal passage heal.
 Do not blow your nose during the first week and avoid the urge to clean the inside of the nose, as this will disturb the healing process.
 You can clean the outside of your nose gently.

 Avoid taking any pain medication such as aspirin or Motrin, which are NSAIDs.
 Also avoid drinking alcohol as these will increase bleeding which can cause complications with healing.